-Hegel and the Philosophy of History
+• Hegel and the Philosophy of History

 Philosophers who write about history often do not know even the main historians or have more than a minimal acquaintance with historical writings.
 Hegel, who was an exception, had a working grasp of all the main historians up to his time and a deep knowledge of historical events.
 In holding that history is rational, hence cognizable, Hegel disagrees with his predecessors, who believed that history is important or unimportant, but not cognizable.
 Aristotle thought that history was unimportant, whereas Augustine, who invented the familiar eschatological conception of history, thought it is important but cannot be known.
 For Aristotle, poetry, which is concerned with universals, is more important than history, in which things happen only once.
 If that were the case, knowledge of history would be impossible.
 According to Augustine, we indeed know the final aim of history, which is to return to God, but, since we cannot know God's mind, we cannot know history itself.

+of the events they described and which they undertook to describe in the form of representative thought.
 It follows, if the writer must be a contemporary of what he describes, that the scope cannot be large and that he shares in and does not reflect upon the content.
 Reflective historiography, which goes beyond the present in spirit, deals with the past.
 It divides naturally into four subtypes.
 Universal historiography puts the accent on synthesis in surveying the entire history of a people, a country, or the world.
 This kind of historiography reflects the author, and the spirit of the historical moment he or she belongs to, which may differ from that of the materials, while achieving a certain generality.
 In the pragmatic form of reflective historiography, the author unifies the materials through a general idea in making the events present.
 In this context, Hegel makes the famous remark that history teaches us that, as he says, "nations and governments have never learned anything from history", hence they cannot act upon such lessons.
 The deeper reason is not ignorance about the past, but the difference between each historical 81 configuration, which has its own difficulties and solutions.
-Critical or scientific historiography, which was a historiography, which evaluated the authenticity and credibility of historiographic narratives.
+Critical or scientific historiography, which was introduced and then widely employed during Hegel's lifetime by German historians, was a historiography of historiography, which evaluated the authenticity and credibility of historiographic narratives.